MortyBiomech/KneeExo_EEG_Analysis/code/README.md

 Participants 1 to 4 lost most of their EEG recording and are excluded for that reason.
 `cfg.subjectsEMG` additionally drops sub-10, which has no usable EMG.

-Frequency bands are defined once, in `cfg.bands`.
-Anything that needs band edges reads them from there, so the FDR family cannot be built against a second definition that has drifted.
+Frequency bands are defined once, in `cfg.bands`: theta 4 to 8, alpha and mu 8 to 14, beta 14 to 30 Hz, plus a gamma band that the reported analyses do not use.
+The stage 7 FDR family, `coupling/` and `lmm21/` all read the edges from there and none of them declares its own, so the three cannot drift apart and then be compared as though they had not.

+One detail is not uniform and is worth knowing before you compare numbers across folders.
+`coupling/prepare_trial_matrices.m` and `lmm21/lmm21_trial_features.m` take the lower edge as inclusive and the upper as exclusive, so adjacent bands never share a bin.
+`compute/flag_bad_trials.m` includes both edges.
+That is the only place the convention differs, and it screens trials rather than forming a feature.

 ---